johanvanzijl/ragtime-migrator/README.md

 ## PostgreSQL

-The ragtime.migrator.postgres library provides a  `PgSqlDatabase` record that can be used to wrap a Postgres database connection map. `PgSqlDatabase` has a specific implementation which enables the use with Postgres Databases.
+The ragtime.migrator.postgres library provides a  `PgSqlDatabase` record that can be used to wrap a Postgres database connection map. `PgSqlDatabase` has a specific implementation of the `Migrateable` protocol which enables the use with Postgres Databases.
-This main feature is that it uses a timestamp instead of date type in the migrations table.
+This main difference between `PgSqlDatabase` and `ragtime.sql.database.SqlDatabase` is that `PgSqlDatabase` uses a timestamp instead of date type in the migrations table.

     #ragtime.migrator.postgres.PgSqlDatabase{
           :classname "org.postgresql.Driver"